-These advances and inventions have provided dramatically more powerful tools for the investigation of long-standing problems in AMO science, including foundational questions in quantum mechanics, studies of atom-light interactions, precision tests of fundamental physics and symmetries (including searches for electric dipole moments, g-2, etc.), and frequency and length and magnetic field metrology.
+These advances and inventions have provided new tools for investigation of foundational questions in quantum mechanics, studies of atom-light interactions, “table-top” tests of fundamental physics and symmetries (including searches for electric dipole moments, g-2, etc.), and precision metrology of frequency, length, and other important physical quantities.
 In addition, these advances have led to new areas of research including the investigations of quantum degenerate gases, quantum information and computing, and ultrafast phenomena in atoms and molecules.

 Altogether, these advances have been truly transformative for the field of AMO science and have led to a significant expansion of AMO research programs world-wide.
-The Georgia Tech group has provided many impactful contributions to the field and enjoys a strong reputation including being ranked as one of the top 15 AMO departments in the nation in the 2005 US News and World Report surveys.
+The Georgia Tech group has provided many impactful contributions to the field and enjoys a strong world-wide reputation.

 Contemporary quantum mechanics, manipulating the quantum behavior of single atoms and photons